dat2Cph/spring2025/docs/network_and_threads_2/README.md

 -
 ## Week 2 - Wednesday - Codelab: Building a Chat Server
 - [Video of yesterdays class](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=54bca0c7-22c6-4244-9a0b-b28100b34ef9)
+### Tasks
 - Building the Chat Server
     - Task 1: Modify the multithreaded server to maintain a list of active clients.
     - Task 2: Implement message broadcasting (server relays messages to all clients), so that when a new client joins, all other clients receive a notification.
-    - Task 3: Implement the code so that, a client can send a message to the server and the server relays it to all other clients.
+    - Task 3: Enable a client to set a name when joining.
     - Task 4: Implement a simple text-based protocol for chat messages.
 ALA:

 ```plaintext